xen-42/cosmic-horror-fishing-buddies/README.md

 - Engine sounds & ship wake
 - Time
   - Fast forwarding - all players must be fast-forwarding too or at least in port for time to speed up
-- Fishing
+- Fishing spots
-  - Regular spots (not bait/crab pots)
+  - Stock is synced but "special" status isn't currently
 - Abilities
   - Light
   - Foghorn